Community Rejuvenation Jailbreak

-Zhi offered Ian a meal.
-They were heading back up to Deck Three when Pi began to chirp anxiously over the comlink.
+Zhi offered Ian a meal, but as they headed back up to Deck Three, Pi began to chirp anxiously over the comlink.
 Zhi ran back up to the cockpit, with Elys and Ian in tow.
-An Imperator-class Star Destroyer, patrolling the orbit of Rodia, was hailing them: “Stand down.
-Prepare to be boarded for a routine check.”
+An Imperator-class Star Destroyer, patrolling the orbit of Rodia, was hailing them: “Stand down and prepare to be boarded for a routine check.”

-“Okay,” replied Zhi.
-She knew better than to say no to the Empire.
+“Okay,” replied Zhi as she knew better than to say no to the Empire.

 “What are we gonna do, guys?” asked Ian nervously.

 “Well, we’re a perfectly legal– uh, well,” said Zhi, “I’m not the owner and I don’t know what the owner has in those crates below.”

 “Oh, dear,” muttered Ian.